Health Library

 Long-term follow-up studies of balloon dilation valvuloplasty show that relief of blockage lasts for several years.

-When valve replacements occur in young children, the long-term concern is that the child will outgrow the size of the artificial valve.
+When valve replacements are done in young children, the long-term concern is that the child will outgrow the size of the artificial valve.
 They may need a repeat surgical valve replacement in later years.
+When adult-sized artificial aortic valves are implanted in large children and teens, they are expected to last 20 years or more with excellent function.

-Long-term follow-up, with regular evaluations by a cardiologist, is important to give the highest quality outcome for patients with aortic stenosis.
+Long-term follow up, with regular evaluations by a cardiologist, is important to give the highest quality outcome for patients with aortic stenosis.

 Adult and Adolescent Management